Stocks, commodities slip as soft US data signals cooling economy

 The Nifty index dropped as much as 8.6% before recovering some of those losses, while the BSE index dropped almost 6%.
 Both indexes had touched all-time highs on Monday.

-Political jitters also knocked the Mexican peso and South Africa's rand, which dropped by about 1% each, following election results in both those countries.
+Political jitters also knocked the Mexican peso and South Africa's rand.
+Both currencies fell about 1.1%, following election results in those countries.

 JOBS, JOBS, JOBS